h2oai/h2o-3/h2o-docs/src/product/data-science/rulefit.rst

 - **max_num_rules**: The maximum number of rules to return.
 Defaults to -1, which means the number of rules are selected by diminishing returns in model deviance.

 - **model_type**: Specify the type of base learners in the ensemble.
-Must be one of: "RULES_AND_LINEAR", "RULES", or "LINEAR".
-Defaults to "RULES_AND_LINEAR".
+Must be one of: "rules_and_linear", "rules", or "linear".
+Defaults to "rules_and_linear".

 - `weights_column <algo-params/weights_column.html>`__: Specify a column to use for the observation weights, which are used for bias correction.
 The specified ``weights_column`` must be included in the specified ``training_frame``.